EMD SD70 series: SD70MACe

-The SD70MACe is a rebuilt SD70MAC locomotive with new Mitsubishi electronics and traction motors to replace the Siemens traction motors, first rebuilt for the BNSF Railway, and later rebuilt for CSX (classified as SD70AC) and KCS.
+The SD70MACe is a rebuilt SD70MAC locomotive with new Mitsubishi electronics and traction motors to replace the Siemens traction motors.
+It was first rebuilt for the BNSF Railway, and later rebuilt for CSX (classified as SD70AC) and KCS.

 SD70MACH

-The SD70MACH is a SD70MAC rebuilt by Progress Rail for Metra.
-The rebuild also includes the addition of head end power along with meeting Tier 3 emissions.
-Metra has approved of a purchase of 15 SD70MACHs for passenger service, with options of up to 27 more.
-They are the first six-axle passenger engines since the EMD F40C and the Alaska Railroad's HEP-equipped SD70MACs.
-The first unit was delivered in 2022 and is expected to enter service in 2023.
+The SD70MACH is an SD70MAC rebuilt by Progress Rail for Metra.
+A purchase of 15 SD70MACHs for passenger service has been approved, with options of up to 27 more.
+The first unit was delivered in 2022 and entered service in late 2023.
+They are the first six-axle passenger locomotives since the EMD F40C and the Alaska Railroad's HEP-equipped SD70MACs.

+The rebuild includes the addition of head end power (HEP) along with meeting Tier 3 emissions.
+The axles are configured in a B1-1B configuration as one inverter is repurposed for supplying HEP.
+The SD70MACH is designed to be significantly quieter than older freight models, generating 85 dBA Of noise during idle and operating which is 40% quieter than the SD70AC and also designed to have a 50% smaller noise footprint compared to the F40PHs.

+SD70ICC

+The SD70ICC is an SD70M-2 rebuilt with AC traction by Progress Rail.
+Units are rebuilt from Norfolk Southern & PRLX SD70M-2's.
+Norfolk Southern is currently the only operator of these units.